novatechflow/KafScale/_docs/operations.md

 - **Startup gating**: Broker pods exit if they cannot read metadata or write a probe object to S3, so Kubernetes restarts them instead of leaving a stuck listener in place.
 - **Leader IDs**: Each broker advertises a numeric NodeID in etcd.
 In a single-node demo you’ll always see `Leader=0` in the Console’s topic detail.

+## External access

+Expose the console UI only when needed:

+- Enable console ingress in Helm values (`console.ingress.*`), or
+- Set `console.service.type=LoadBalancer` for a managed endpoint.

+For full Helm values and deployment notes, see [Helm](/helm/).

 ## Monitoring

 ### Prometheus endpoints